knmac/knvim/README.md

 _A1:_ knvim config targets Unix-based OS (e.g., Linux and MacOS) and is not fully tested on Windows.
 Some common problems include different path separator (`/` on Unix vs `\` on Windows) and EOL character (`LF` on Unix and `CR LF` on Windows).
 You may want to change these characters manually if you want to try knvim on Windows machines.

-_Q2: Why knvim does not include \<this and that\> by default?_
+_Q2: Why knvim does not include (this and that) by default?_

 _A2:_ knvim is my personal config of Neovim, so it does not cover a wide range of different use cases.
 You are more than welcome (and recommended) to fork and customize knvim to your personal liking.
 That said, I will try to add some configs if they are commonly used.
 Cheers!

-_Q3: Why knvim does not render \<this and that\>?_
+_Q3: Why knvim does not render markdown correctly (using markdown preview)?_

 _A3:_ This is mostly how the terminal is configured.
-Here are some example use-cases (tested on Wezterm).
+I find Ghostty supports most of the features out-of-the box.
+For WezTerm, some features need additional setup.
 Please inspect the code carefully before running.

 - Rendering undercurl [ref](https://wezfurlong.org/wezterm/faq.html#how-do-i-enable-undercurl-curly-underlines):